Philzen/WebView-MultiTouch-Polyfill/README.md

 		appView.setWebViewClient(wmp);

-Please note that at this stage this workaround hasn't been reviewed by any members of the PhoneGap community.
+Please note that at this stage this workaround is under ongoing review by members of the PhoneGap community.
 Any problems / feedback regarding WMP + Phonegap is kindly to be reported at https://github.com/Philzen/cordova-android-multitouch-polyfill/issues, where a merge of WMP into phonegap is planned, once WMP is tested and mature enough.

 ### Options